Home

 Why does the glycemic value of carbs matter?

 With the rise of obesity, diabetes and heart disease, the way your body handles carbohydrates has become an important issue.
-It seems beneficial for most people to include lower glycemic carbs more often than the higher glycemic ones.
+It seems like a good idea for most people to include lower glycemic carbs more often than the higher glycemic ones.
 The reason for this is that the speed and amount of glucose entering the blood has an effect on insulin levels, and insulin levels have a lot to do with the way you feel and how much fat your body stores.

 It appears that one way to keep your insulin at a healthy level is to maintain a gradual, steady release of glucose into the bloodstream, rather than the surge caused by high glycemic foods.
 This seems more easily accomplished by eating low glycemic foods that digest more slowly.
 This is of particular importance to pre-diabetics, diabetics and those trying to lose weight.